oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/introduction/introduction-agentic-select-ai.md

 In this workshop, you will use Select AI Agent to build an intelligent system that can automate customer service agent tasks such as interacting with a customer to handle product returns, refunds, and tasks.
 The workshop introduces the basic agentic system by defining Select AI Agent objects, such as tools, tasks, agents, and agent teams.

 ### Sales Return Agent Scenario
-has had to send it back at some point.
+Almost everyone who buys something online has had to send it back at some point.
 Maybe it was damaged when it got there, or maybe they just didn't need it anymore.
 In this workshop, you'll build a Sales Return Agent that helps you deal with this familiar situation.

 The agent will interact with customer to:
 * Find out why the item is being returned.